 The world is becoming increasingly more connected and convenient with digital technologies such as the Cloud, Big Data, mobile, Internet of Things, and Artificial Intelligence.
 But this convenience leads to greater challenges in security, compliance, data protection, regulations, and privacy – and greater costs.* For our protection, security can no longer be just an afterthought.

-Today, there are more than 300,000 cybersecurity job openings*.
-To meet the growing demand, Purdue University is offering a new “Design for Security” program with contributions from Intel on course materials and led by Purdue’s School of Industrial Engineering and Purdue Online .
-(Register here.)
+Today, there are more than 313,000 cyber security job openings*.
+To meet the growing demand, Purdue University is offering a new “Design for Security” program in collaboration with Intel on course materials and led by Purdue’s School of Industrial Engineering and Purdue Online.
+(Registration available here.)

 “Design for Security” focuses both on the production level – those companies that produce cyber or cyber-physical systems and their components – and on the education level – those universities that produce the engineers and scientists who design the cyber or cyber-physical systems and associated processes.

 This cyber security program covers design for security principles from the physical secure design of the infrastructure, to the security of the hardware and software that underlie the infrastructure, and then to the technical constraints and processes in place to support operational security.
 It introduces security principles that are required to design a system that supports and enforces the necessary authentication, authorization, confidentiality, data integrity, accountability, availability, and non-repudiation requirements, even when the system is under attack.
 It demonstrates the importance of taking security into account throughout the secure development lifecycle, not just in the implementation and deployment phases.